wing5wong/artisan-whs-static/source/_announcements/2023-03-05_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

 BOOKINGS OPEN on Monday 27 March at 5:00pm.
-(Instructions and Event Code are included with the Interim Report emailed out on Friday 24 March).
+(Event Code is needed from the Interim Report, emailed to you on Friday 24 March).
 Bookings Close at 5:00pm on Monday 3 April, the evening before the interviews.

 **Students of Mrs Barnett (English)**, please choose Mrs Greenland as she is taking her classes.